xYundy/SquaredAdditions/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 **Before continuing**
 Be sure to read the mod wiki page to verify that your requested feature isn't already added.
-Pay particular attention to the *configuration* section
+Please pay attention to create good description of feature so anyone will know what you want to achieve by proposed feature.